-Why the golf player often complains about the golf pain while playing golf on any course?
+Why the golf player often complains about the golf back injuries while playing golf on any course?
 Do you think that golf back pain is caused due to playing this game or the back problem is being out while playing the golf?

 Yet, like any other physical activities, golf can cause spinal injuries on to the low back and spine.
-Most common golf injury is lumbar pain (usually due to spinal muscle strains and sprains).
+Most common golf back pain type is lumbar pain (usually due to spinal muscle strains and sprains).
 Undeniably, the golf players who have started playing golf in the recent times might have had back pain and other health problems before stepping into this game.
 It is fact that, back pain is caused for the player playing golf only when they do not exercise and keep their body in the healthy condition as suggested by golf trainer.
-Also important cause of the spine back injury from golf is lacking of warm-up before golfing.
+Also important cause of the golf back injuries is lacking of warm-up before golfing.
 Coming straight to the golf field tee at early morning and dragging out the driver, then going to try to hit the cover off the golf ball is perhaps the unquestionable tactic to injure backbone muscles and obtain the lower back pain.
-If a person has back pain, but still is playing the game for a long time without giving break, then this pain gets chronic.
+If a person has golf back pain, but still is playing the game for a long time without giving break, then this pain gets chronic.

 The golf exercises boost the muscle strength and stamina.
 However, you can feel the difference before and after doing the exercises.
 But, instead of doing the exercises for a single day, you need to do them regularly to see a positive change in your health condition.
 Ideally, these exercises keep you energetic all day long despite of playing the game following golf tips continuously.